loup-brun/doc-API-AP/docs/documentation/access-the-api.md

 We will start by importing different useful libraries and define our first variables for the requests.

+The api main endpoint is accessible at `http://anthologiagraeca.org/api`

 ```python
 import requests
 import json